Home » Blog » Where OSA and T2D go, money worries follow

-A recent study looked at the link between Obstructive Sleep Apnea (OSA), Type II Diabetes, and financial status in a group of 209 patients.
-The study, published in the journal Chronic Illness, found that financial hardship associated with managing these conditions had a large impact on the overall quality of sleep.
+A recent study looked at the link between obstructive sleep apnea (OSA), type 2 diabetes, and financial status in a group of 209 patients.
+Thestudy, published in the journal Chronic Illness, found that financial hardship associated with managing these conditions had a large impact on the overall quality of sleep.
 The researchers wanted to draw attention to this often-overlooked aspect of obstructive sleep apnea.

-- Now, they also have trouble working because of all their chronic health conditions.
+Now, they also have trouble working because of all of their chronic health conditions.

 It’s painful when we first meet a patient in the later stages of this cycle.
 We do everything in our power to help them get proper treatment, but we could have done so much more if only we’d seen them earlier before irreversible damage was done.

 So what can we, as dentists, do about this?
-It’s essential to find patients with UARS and to get them treated before the disease can advance.
-If you want to prevent this cycle, you need to be screening all of your patients at least once a year, referring them out for diagnostics, and providing them treatment options, especially if they can’t tolerate PAP machines.
+It’s essential to find patients with UARS and get them treated before the disease can advance.
+If you want to prevent this cycle, you need to screen all of your patients at least once a year, refer them out for diagnostics, and provide them with treatment options, especially if they can’t tolerate PAP machines.